-When you sail on a ship like the 208-passenger Star Breeze, a vessel nimble enough to squeeze up to almost any tiny cove or narrow gorge, it's a good idea to bone up on the ports-of-call in advance.
+WHEN YOU SAIL on a ship like the 208passenger Star Breeze, a vessel nimble enough to squeeze up almost any tiny cove or narrow gorge, it's a good idea to bone up on the ports-of-call in advance.

-Researching local history, anecdotal and otherwise, always adds zing to a day spent in an unfamiliar destination.
-If nothing else, you'll have time to decide which shore excursions - if any - promise to be that one and only magical mystery tour.
-And so it was last spring that we sailed down Italy's west coast on the Star Breeze, one of Windstar Cruises' three newly acquired and refitted all-suite yachts, a move that Windstar CEO Hans Birkholz describes as the company's "first venture into ships without sails."
+Researching local history always adds zing to a day spent in an unfamiliar destination.
+If nothing else, you'll have time to decide which shore excursions promise to be that one and only magical mystery tour.

+And so it was last spring, as we sailed down Italy's west coast on the Star Breeze, one of Windstar Cruises' three newly acquired and refitted all-suite yachts, a move that Windstar CEO Hans Birkholz describes as the company's "first venture into ships without sails."